Pharmacy Technician: Salary, Duties, and How to Become One

 • Attention to detail: When you fill prescription bottles or print labels, there is no room for error.
 A customer receiving the wrong medication could have devastating consequences.

-• Customer service: In most pharmacy settings, you'll be interacting with customers throughout the day.
+• Customer service: In most pharmacy settings, you'll interact with customers throughout the day.
 As a result, you should expect to practice active listening, provide empathetic customer service, and use clear communication to answer questions.

 • Computer skills: Almost all modern pharmacy records are kept on computers.
 You'll need to be comfortable with technology to access and record information throughout the day.